 Note that in general the Analog In Ground pins, the Analog Out Ground pins, and the Digital Ground pins are internally connected and thus the same ground (ie if you measure the resistance between two different ground pins, it is 0 ohms.
-However, National Instruments recommends that the reference ground of analog inputs be connected to an Analog In Ground pin, the reference ground of analog outputs be connected to an Analog Out Ground pin, and the reference ground of digital outputs be connected to a Digital Ground pin.
+However, National Instruments recommends that the reference ground of analog inputs be connected to an Analog In Ground pin, the reference ground of analog outputs be connected to a Analog In Ground pin, the reference ground of analog outputs be connected to a Digital Ground pin.